IbrahimYousaf7/EDA_Covid_Dataset/README.md

 # Death and Recovery Ratios:

-Deaths per 100 Cases: Analysis of the fatality rate per 100 confirmed cases.
+Deaths per country: Analysis of the fatality rate per country.

-Recovered per 100 Cases: Examination of recovery rates per 100 confirmed cases.
+Recovered per country: Examination of recovery rates per country.

-Deaths per 100 Recovered: Evaluation of the number of deaths per 100 recoveries.
+Deaths per country: Evaluation of the number of deaths per country.

 # Visualizations: